Overview of Uzbekistan's Dairy Industry

 Trade: Export and Import of Dairy Products

 In international trade, Uzbekistan exported approximately 20,000 tons of dairy products last year.
-The growth in exports of Karums curds snacks to markets like Norway and Uzbekistan since 2022 is noteworthy.
+The growth in exports of Karums curds snacks to markets like Norway is noteworthy.
 The nation imports around 15,000 tons of dairy products annually to meet local demand, serving as a substantial market for Kyrgyz dairy and a major importer of butter and Russian ice cream.

 Significant Dairy Market Events